catlynbowles/vibes/README.md

 ### Introduction
 This is an application to match a user's feeling with images and pictures scraped from the We Feel Fine API.

-### Set Up
-1. Clone this repository.
-2. `cd` into the directory.
-3. Run `npm install`.
-4. Start the server by running `npm run dev` and view at http://localhost:3000/.

 ### Features
 - Displays seven primary emotions for the user to select.